 No. The Streamlined Sales and Use Tax Agreement Certificate of Exemption should never be issued when purchasing items for use.
 The Certificate of Exemption is to be issued only when an organization is buying items for resale.

 18. Who can I call if I have more questions concerning exemptions from sales tax?

-You may contact one of our local field offices or telephone the Taxpayer Assistance Call Center at 1-877-252-3052.
-Any correspondence can be mailed to:
+You may contact one of the Department's service centers or call the Department's Call Center at 1-877-252-3052.